RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

       //hakcawler - To grep things like, subdomain,url,form,javascript,robots etc//

- ### Making the gathered JavaScript code readable:
- Read Deobfuscated or Minify JavaScript using Deobfuscatedjavascript.com , UglifyJS, JS Beautifier , Vs code etc

-   To 'Install Js Beautifier' using PIP : pip install jsbeautifier

-      To use it :
-      jsbeautifier -o output.txt javascriptfiles.txt
-      Search juicy keyword on output.txt (after using Jsbeautifier on javascriptfiles.txt ) using GREP : grep -color -i JUICYKEYWORD output.txt
-      Here -color : to highlight "JUICYKEYWORD" and -i to support Upper and lower letter.
-      JUICYKEYWORD Such as : token, session api, key, csrf etc

 ## Automating and Identifying information that might Lead to discovery of security issues -> SSTI, XSS, SQLi, SSRF, Open Redirect, IDOR etc